This post may contain affiliate links. Please see my disclosure policy for details.

 Through various excavations, there are meant to have been eight monarchs who used the palace from Henry II in the 12th century to Richard II in the 14th.

 There is a small lay-by to park nearby and it’s FREE to visit open 24 hours.
-Click here for more information.
+Click here for my complete guide for King John’s Palace!

 15. Thieves Wood